shakedown-street/jprice/jprice/backup/posts/markdown-rendering-in-django.md

 This post covers how to build your own minimal markdown rendering solution in Django using the [Markdown](https://pypi.org/project/Markdown/) package, along with syntax highlighting using Prism.js and a CodeMirror field widget for editing markdown content.
-This matters in a Django context because rendering markdown is a common requirement for blogs, documentation sites, and content management systems, and having a lightweight, customizable solution can be more efficient than relying on third-party packages.
 We will be building the exact solution used on this site for blog posts and project pages.

 In this post, I will assume you have a working Django project and app already set up, and have basic understanding of Django models, forms, templates, static files, and template tags.